 Holy Cross Catholic Primary School provides a Christian education, underpinned by the example of Jesus and His teachings and values.
-We seek to honour God and love our neighbours in all that we do, say and publicly stand for.

 This commitment is reflected in our interactions with children, staff, parents and the wider commnity.
 We seek to care for each other, encourage each other and accept each other, embracing our differences.
 Reconciliation and forgiveness are key elements in our life together.
 On those occasions where we fall short, there is always an opportunity for everyone to make a fresh start.

-We expect that our children behave appropriately at all times, in a variety of situations, so that effective teaching and learning can be achieved, and to ensure the highest levels of safety for all.
-We expect all our members of our school community, children, parents, staff and governors, to show one another courtesy, patience, forgiveness and respect.
-We hope this will lead all children to be caring, respectful, self-dsciplined and responsible members of society.
+We expect that our children behave appropriately at all times, in a variety of situations, so that effective teaching and learning can be achieved.
+We expect all our members of our school community, children, parents, staff and governors, to show one another kindness, patience, forgiveness and respect.
+We hope this will lead all children to be kind, caring, respectful, self-dsciplined and responsible members of society.